crnd-inc/generic-addons/generic_condition/README.rst

 Read the `Generic Condition Module Guide <https://crnd.pro/doc-bureaucrat-itsm/11.0/en/Generic_Condition_admin_eng/>`__ for more information.

+**Warning!
+Currently Odoo version 10.0 do not have active support.
+Main development is on the 11.0 and 12.0 versions.**

 The Generic Condition module is part of the Bureaucrat ITSM project.
 You can try it by the references below.